-Materiality for the group financial statements as a whole was set at $\pm 115,000$ (2021: $\pm 54,000$).
-This was calculated based on 2% of total expenses for the year.
+Materiality for the group financial statements as a whole was set at £132,000 (2022: £115,000).
+This was calculated based on 2% of total expenses for the year, which is unchanged from the prior year.
 Using our professional judgement, we have determined this to be the principal benchmark within the financial statements as it will be most relevant to stakeholders in assessing the financial performance of the group during its years of development as the group is not currently revenue generating.

-Materiality for the parent company financial statements as a whole was set at $\pm 10,000$ (2021: $\pm 20,000$) based on 2% of total expenses.
+Materiality for the parent company financial statements as a whole was set at £29,000 (2022: £10,000) based on 2% of total expenses, which is unchanged from the prior year.
 We have determined this level of materiality for the parent company to gain sufficient coverage of expenses.

-Performance materiality for the group financial statements was set at $\pounds 80,500$ (2021: $\pounds 37,000$) and the parent company was set at $\pounds 7,000$ (2021: $\pounds 14,000$), being 70% of materiality for the financial statements as a whole respectively.
+Performance materiality for the group financial statements was set at $\pounds 92,400$ (2022: $\pounds 80,500$) and the parent company was set at $\pounds 20,300$ (2022: $\pounds 7,000$), being 70% of materiality for the financial statements as a whole respectively.
 A benchmark of 70% for performance materiality was applied to provide sufficient coverage of significant and residual risks.

-We agreed to report to those charged with governance all corrected and uncorrected misstatements we identified through our audit with a value in excess of $\pounds 5,750$ for the group financial statements and $\pounds 500$ for the parent company financial statements.
+We agreed to report to those charged with governance all corrected and uncorrected misstatements we identified through our audit with a value in excess of $\pounds 6,600$ (2022: $\pounds 5,750$) for the group financial statements and $\pounds 1,450$ (2022: $\pounds 500$) for the parent company financial statements.
 We also agreed to report any other audit misstatements below that threshold that we believe warranted reporting on qualitative grounds.